ged/configurability/README.md

 adds a `configure` class method that will set whichever of the settings are passed to it, defaulting the `url` to the provided value if it's not given.

 The `setting` can include a block which is given the config value before it's set; from this block you can do validity-checking, cast it to something other than a String, etc. The new value will be set to the return value of the block.
+Note that this will be called with the default for the setting when it's declared, so the block should be able to handle the default (even if it's `nil`).

 If your config file (e.g., `config.yml`) looks like this: